bahlolab/UKB.COVID19/README.md

   - Positive vs negative + covariates.
   - Positive vs population + covariates.

-And a list including both of the datasets.
+The output also returns a list including both of the datasets.
 The output files can be used for SAIGE GWAS analyses directly.

 #### Example
 ```r